rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ## The Agent Revolution Arrives

 We are at an inflection point.
-The technologies that enable AI agents—large language models with sophisticated reasoning, tool use through APIs and computer interaction, memory systems that persist across sessions, and architectures that coordinate planning and execution—have all matured to the point of practical utility.
+The technologies that enable AI agents-large language models with sophisticated reasoning, tool use through APIs and computer interaction, memory systems that persist across sessions, and architectures that coordinate planning and execution-have all matured to the point of practical utility.

 What was science fiction five years ago is routine today.
 What was cutting-edge research two years ago is now in mainstream products.
 The pace of improvement continues to accelerate, with each generation of models bringing significant capability advances.

-According to Gartner research, by 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024—one of the fastest technology adoption curves in enterprise history.
+According to Gartner research, by 2028, 33% of enterprise software applications will include agentic AI, up from less than 1% in 2024-one of the fastest technology adoption curves in enterprise history.

 The organizations and leaders who learn to work with agents effectively will establish advantages that compound over time.
 Like any skill, human-AI collaboration improves with practice.
 Early adopters develop intuitions, workflows, and organizational capabilities that later adopters must work harder to match.

 The gap between those who leverage AI agents well and those who do not will widen before it narrows.
 The technology is available to everyone, but the capability to use it effectively is not evenly distributed.
-That capability—understanding what agents can do, how to direct them, and how to collaborate with them—is what the principles in this book will help you develop.
+That capability-understanding what agents can do, how to direct them, and how to collaborate with them-is what the principles in this book will help you develop.

 ---